jeremycherfas/user/pages/03.blog/2019-7-27-2/listen.md

 ---
-title: "Listened to: Is There A Perfect Diet Just For You?
+title: "&#127911; Is There A Perfect Diet Just For You?
 The Future of Personalised Nutrition"
 published: true
 date: 27-07-2019 20:31
 taxonomy: